UHH-ISS/beemaster/README.md

 ## Warning

 The repositories were moved from the servers of the University of Hamburg.
 During this transition the names of the repositories changed.
-However, the contents of the repositories do not reflect this change at the time of writing.
+However, not all contents of the repositories reflect this change at the time of writing.
-For example, you may have to adjust Dockerfile and docker-compose files.

-The former `mp-ids-` needs to be changed to `beemaster-`.
+In case you are having troubles, check weather the former `mp-ids-` needs to be changed to `beemaster-`.

 ## Documentation